George Katinakis

 Katinakis was later based in Folkestone, where in April 1913, he was charged with being drunk and disorderly and with breaking the glass windows of his cell.

 He returned to military service in the First World War, which began the following year, with the King's Own Yorkshire Light Infantry.
 He was appointed a temporary major in March 1916, prior to resigning his commission on account of ill-health in March 1917, at which point he was granted the honorary rank of major.
 He later relocated to Southwold in Suffolk, where he lived during the Second World War.
 On 15 May 1943, a Luftwaffe air raid on nearby Lowestoft commenced.
 The Luftwaffe pilots noticed barrage balloons over Southwold and turned south to bomb the town.
-During the bombing of Southwold, six civilians were killed, including Katinakis and his second wife, Eva, whom he had married following the death of his first wife in 1937.
+During the bombing of Southwold, six civilians were killed, including, at their home, Katinakis, aged 69 and his 45-year old second wife, Eva May (nee Harris), whom he had married following the death of his first wife in 1937.